jamargoochIT/post-install-config/README.md

-Up next, I'm going to create an Agent to handle Tickets.
+Up next, We're going to create an Agent to handle Tickets.
 Click the Agents tab, then the other agents tab, and then add new agent.
 Fill out the necessary fields and click set password.

 ![9](https://github.com/user-attachments/assets/f4b96b06-8497-4b23-8ff8-79d01ba40e9b)<br><br><br><br>